sspaeth-r7/VimNotes/README.md

 - Open a new terminal beside (split screen "hamburger") `:vert term`
 - Swap ('e'xchange) current window with next: `^wx`

+## Tabulation
+In addition to windowing, vim also supports tabulation.
+- Open an empty buffer in a new tab: `:tabnew`
+- Open an existing file in a new tab: `:tabedit filename`
+- Go to next tab: `gt`
+- Go to previous tab: `gT`
+- Close a tab with the normal buffer close: `:q`
+- List every file open in each tab: `:tabs`

 ## Folding
 Folds in vim are ways to hide blocks of text/code when you don't need to see them.
 In other words, this feature allows you to "collapse" a function.